Dyson makes some of the world's best vacuum cleaners, featuring sleek innovative designs and — most importantly — very impressive suction capacity.

 Both vacuums have a similar design, weight and battery life.
 However, unlike the V15, the V11 Animal doesn’t display exactly how much battery time is left; it features a three-bar indicator instead.

-The V11 also lacks two extra attachments included with the V15, one being a soft roller cleaning head that’s designed to pick up larger debris in one pass on hard floors.
+The V11 also lacks two extra attachments included with the V15, one being a soft roller cleaning head designed to pick up larger debris in one pass on hard floors.
 However, the V11 is still plenty powerful and versatile, with eight useful attachments (like the mini motorized tool for removing pet hair).

 3. Best for low prices: Dyson V8 Animal